jpawelczak/ippr-resizing/README.md

 ./resize-burstable.sh
 ```

-Check how the requests and limits changed on GCP's Console -> GKE -> Workloads -> Pods and click a pod.
+Check how the requests and limits changed on GCP's Console -> GKE -> Workloads -> list of the Pods -> click a pod to view details.

 Now, check how often pods were restarted (should be 0 for the cases in the scripts)
 ```